jerryxh/wp-ecommerce-compare-products/readme.txt

 = Pro Version Features =

+The Pro version upgrade offers these additional features:

+= Products Express Manager =

+* Product Express Manager - If your time is worth anything to you - you will want this feature.
+* Saves you hours, days or even weeks of work (on larger stores) in apply compare to your products

+= Compare Videos and Audio files =

 * Compare Audio - Shows the default WordPress Audio player in the Comparison table.
 Supported formats .mp3, .m4a, .ogg, .wav file
 * Compare Video - Shows and plays Youtube, Vimeo and WordPressTV videos in the Comparison table.

+= Full Sass #dynamic {stylesheets} functions =

-* All of the In-Plugin Custom Style and layout settings are activated.
+* All of the Sass #dynamic {stylesheets} Style and layout settings are activated.
-* Product Express Manager - worth the price of the Pro Version upgrade on its own - Saves you hours, days or even weeks of work on larger stores
+* Create a unique style and layout of the Compare front end features in Sass without touching the code.
 * Activates the 'View Cart' feature on Grid View.
-* Activates all Grid View layout and display styling function.
+* Sass #dynamic {stylesheets} products Grid View layout and display styling function.
-* Activates full Compare Widget layout and styling functions.
+* Sass #dynamic {stylesheets} full Compare Widget layout and styling functions.
-* Activates 'Add to Cart', 'View Checkout' custom style feature on the comparison table.
+* Sass #dynamic {stylesheets} 'Add to Cart', 'View Checkout' custom style feature on the comparison table.
-* Activates full Comparison Table layout and style functions.
+* Sass #dynamic {stylesheets} full Comparison Table layout and style functions.

 = Plugin Resources =

 [Home Page](http://a3rev.com/shop/wpec-compare-products/) |
 [Documentation](http://docs.a3rev.com/user-guides/wp-e-commerce/wpec-compare-products/) |

 = Localization =
 * English (default) - always include.
 * Bulgarian translation now included thanks to Keremidi